dmberry/nostos/docs/ROADMAP.md

 - **The portal gun** (a separate item from the Ubik tear): the clean sci-fi paired-portal teleporter, a deliberate homage.
 The Ubik tear was restyled to clear this aesthetic; the item itself is unbuilt.
-- **The other three AIs**: Adamantine's fortress is in (+ Henrik's M6 guards).
-  Build Behemoth, Colossus, Demiurge as their own annexes/fortresses, plus the deeper fortress content (mainframe raid, multiple internal factories, M5/M6 elite guards, breach escalation).
+- **The other three AIs — now as ISLANDS, not annexes**: full design and staged build plan in [docs/islands-plan.md](islands-plan.md) — the archipelago (APOLLO / ATHENA / HADES islands + ITHACA home island), boat crafting, sea crossings, and the Stage-0 world-contract refactor that enables parallel island builds.
+The first fortress (core still named *Adamantine* in `fortress.js`, pending the **ZEUS** rename) stays on CALYPSO's island; the deeper fortress content (mainframe raid, internal factories, M5/M6 elite guards, breach escalation) continues there independently.
 - **Awareness meter + escalation event** (Henrik): chain raven-sightings and obelisk-proximity into a rising "AI awareness"; crossing a threshold flips the game into a short, brutal, retry-friendly escalation (fast converging